 Soon after Donna accepts an offer to join the Darkstars, an intergalactic police force with the goal of replacing the Green Lantern Corps.
 Most of her story arcs centered around Zero Hour.
 She soon joined a New Titans team with a new lineup including Kyle Rayner (and the two of them became romantically attached for some time, though the relationship eventually failed.)
 It was at this point that the John Byrne origin was introduced and for the first time in her publication history she was shown as core member of the main Wonder Woman title.
 It is also in this period of time that her ex husband; Terry and son; Robert are killed in a car crash, whether it was accidental or on purpose was never shown.

 The next major story arc for the character was “Who is Troia?” (following the previous story arcs names which defined her character.)
 At this point Donna finally became an official Amazon after visiting Themyscira.
 As Byrne had defined her as being primarily a reflection of Wally West’s memories of her, it was necessary to identify who she was exactly.
 Dark Angel returned and Donna was given most of her memories back.
 However Donna still struggled to be accepted into Amazon society as well as figure out who exactly she was.

-Donna was soon thereafter killed after an attack by the Cyborg Superman in San Francisco.
+Donna was soon thereafter killed after an attack by a defective Superman robot in San Francisco.
 However, it was soon revealed that she was not actually dead as she was said to “soon known another [life].”
 A short story in a Secret Files issue had a story named “Who Was Donna Troy?” in reference to the others which defined the character.